saipradeep29/websiteblocker/README.md

 For Mac OS X path is– “/private/etc/hosts”

 # Getting started
-run the file using python .add the websites that you want to block in website list
+first add websites you want to block in Blocklist in code run the script using python

 # Automate script